NathanaelSpecht/Engine/README.md

 Hello and welcome to Trees in Space!
 This is my game engine.

-If you're looking for API documentation, check the docs folder.
+If you're looking for API documentation, check the `docs` folder.

-Installation instructions are in INSTALL.md.
+Installation instructions are in `docs/INSTALL.md`.

-The current major version and its major changes can be found in CHANGELOG.md.
+The current major version and its major changes can be found in `docs/CHANGELOG.md`.
 Check the git log for a detailed list of changes.

 # Road To 1.0 and Beyond

-My progress towards version 1.0 is in TODO.md.
+My progress towards version 1.0 is in `docs/TODO.md`.
 ***Until version 1.0, expect breaking changes to the API from time to time.***

 My plan is for TIS to be a set of functions anyone can include in their C program to turn it into a functioning game.